 “Third Party Throughput” shall mean all Gas volumes that physically flow through the Facilities during a Month minus BR Equity Production during such Month.

+“Usage Ratio” shall for ECT mean the Third Party Throughput divided by the total volume of Gas moved through the Lost Creek System during a Month and for BR mean the BR Equity Production for a Month divided by the total volume of Gas moved through the Lost Creek System during a Month.

 “Utility Power Bill” shall mean the electric power services agreement between the Company and PacifiCorp dated May 4, 2000 under which all electrical power requirements at the Lost Creek Plant are serviced.

 “Voting Interest” shall have the meaning set forth in the LLC Agreement.